Phantosmia: Surgical treatment with the preservation of olfactory ability

-A 26-year-old woman was diagnosed with mononucleosis at the age of 18.
+A 1991 study followed the case of a 26-year-old woman who was diagnosed with mononucleosis at the age of 18.
 After this diagnosis she began to experience headaches on the right side of her head, and phantosmia in her left nostril that would often occur together.
 The olfactory hallucination reported by the woman was an unpleasant mixture of vinegar, fecal material, and rotten eggs.
 This would happen every day beginning in the morning, and the symptoms would worsen during the few days before her menstrual period.
 If the symptoms did not occur in the morning, they would be triggered by strong olfactory stimuli or by loud noises.
 Occasionally she could avoid the phantosmia symptoms by forcing herself to sneeze.

 The woman consulted many medical practitioners but could not receive a reliable diagnosis.
 She was prescribed medications including nasal steroid sprays and other drugs, but they would not relieve her of her headaches and phantosmia symptoms.
 Through chemosensory evaluation, it was found that her senses of smell and taste were working normally.
 Due to some phantosmias believed to be caused by a blockage causing the odor molecules to not reach the olfactory receptors, doctors surgically widened the olfactory cleft.
 Unfortunately, the phantosmia symptoms remained.
 Further unsuccessful treatment included a long-term disruption of the axonal projections from the primary olfactory sensory neurons onto the olfactory bulb.
 This was accomplished by intranasal irrigation with zinc sulfate.

 The patient was successfully treated with a surgical procedure involving permanent disruption of the olfactory epithelium.
-This was accomplished with the surgical excision of a "plug" of olfactory epithelium from the area of the cribriform plate.
-This excision was meant to sever all the fila olfactoria entering the central nervous system from her left nostril.
-Five weeks after surgery, the woman reported a complete absence of her phantosmia symptoms, and her olfactory ability was maintained (Hornung et al. 1991).
+This was accomplished with the surgical excision of a "plug" of olfactory epithelium from the area of the cribriform plate, as opposed to more radical procedures available at the time, such as olfactory bulbectomy, which results in loss of olfactory ability, and has been found to result in further neurological affectations in rodent studies.
+The reduced excision performed in the study was meant to sever all the olfactory fiber bundles that entered the central nervous system from her left nostril.
+Five weeks after surgery, the woman reported a complete absence of her phantosmia symptoms, and a return to pre-operative olfactory function.